kevinrodbe/library/Level 00/level-00-book.md

 ## Anatomy Of A File

-We could talk a lot about the characterstics of the language but there's already enough material on that already - let's just jump into some code.
+We could talk a lot about the characteristics of the language but there's already enough material on that already - let's just jump into some code.

 If we were to start a brand new iOS Xcode project here is what we would see in the `AppDelegate.h` file (don't worry, you'll learn much more about what App Delegates are in Level 1):